toivoh/Debug.jl/README.md

 Experimental Features
 ---------------------
-Positions in the instrumented code are represented by their corresponding nodes in the decorated AST produced for it.
-The debugger currently makes available some of its internal state through interpolation syntax:
+The debugger currently makes available some of its internal state through interpolation syntax, which can be used e.g. to control aspects of the debugging process:
 `$n`:    The current node
 `$s`:    The current scope
 `$bp`:   `Set{Node}` of enabled breakpoints
 `$nobp`: `Set{Node}` of disabled `@bp` breakpoints
 `$pre`:  `Dict{Node}` of grafts
-These can be used e.g. to control aspects of the debugging process.
+Nodes refer to positions in the instrumented code, represented by nodes in the decorated AST produced from the original code.

-Breakpoints can be handled using e.g.
+Breakpoints can be manipulated using e.g.

-    add($bp,   $n)  # set breakpoint at the current node del($bp,   $n)  # unset breakpoint at the current node add($nobp, $n)  # ignore @bp breakpoint at current node
+    add($bp, $n)    # set breakpoint at the current node del($bp, $n)    # unset breakpoint at the current node add($nobp, $n)  # ignore @bp breakpoint at the current node

-The user can also graft code snippets into existing code.
+Code snippets can also be grafted into instrumented code.
 E.g.

     $pre[$n] = :(x = 0)

-will make the code `x = 0` execute right before the current node, at each visit.
+will make the code `x = 0` execute right before each execution of the current node.

-The user may navigate the decorated AST to find other nodes to use than the current node `$n` in the examples above, though there is a need for more tools to support this.
+Other nodes than the current node `$n` could be used in the examples above.
+Such nodes can be found by navigating from the current node, but the there is not much support for this yet.

 Custom Traps
 ------------